Free standard shipping and returns on all orders

 What are fragrance families?

-Fragrance families are a classification system used by the perfume industry to classify different scents into olfactory groups.
+Fragrance families are a classification system used by the perfume industry to categorize different scents into olfactory groups.

-These families have evolved over the centuries thanks to constant technological discoveries, and the fragrance wheel has been modified multiple times to help you narrow down your choice of favorite perfume and distinguish scents.
+These families have evolved over centuries thanks to constant technological discoveries, and the fragrance wheel has been modified multiple times to help you narrow down your favorite perfume choice and distinguish between scents.

 What is a fragrance wheel?

-The fragrance wheel is a very useful tool to determine what kind of fragrances you might like.
+The fragrance wheel is a very useful tool for determining what types of fragrances you might like.

-Groups that border each other tend to share common olfactory characteristics, similarities, and differences in their odor profile.
+Groups that border each other tend to share common olfactory characteristics, similarities, and differences in their scent profile.

-The main groups of Oriental, Floral, Woody and Fresh are also divided into subgroups and are a good starting point for perfumery beginners.
+The main groups of Oriental, Floral, Woody, and Fresh are also divided into subgroups and are a good starting point for perfume beginners.

-For example, the woody and oriental families share the theme of warm and dry, while the fresh and floral families are sparkling, powdery and airy.
+For example, woody and oriental families share warm and dry themes, while fresh and floral are sparkling, powdery, and airy.

-Floral perfumes are one of the most popular and adored olfactory families on the market by millions of people.
-It is possibly the largest olfactory family that ranges from soft aroma profiles to denser and more complex ones.
+Floral perfumes are one of the most popular and beloved olfactory families on the market by millions of people.
+It is possibly the broadest olfactory family, ranging from soft to denser and more complex scent profiles.

-The easiest way to describe how florals smell is to imagine a bouquet of flowers that features many facets of blooming scents.
+The easiest way to describe how florals smell is to imagine a bouquet of flowers featuring many facets of blooming aromas.

-Floral fragrances can be composed of notes of a single flower (soliflor) or of many flowers (bouquets).
-Nature has provided perfumers with a wide variety of ingredients, thanks to the many different flowers that exist throughout the world.
+Floral fragrances can be composed of notes from a single flower (soliflore) or many flowers (bouquets).
+Nature has provided perfumers with a wide variety of ingredients, thanks to the many different flowers that exist around the world.

-Classic and as old as the citrus (Fresca) family, it leans more towards the feminine side, but in recent years many floral-dominated fragrances have shown that even men can wear fragrances from the floral family and smell fresh.
-Wonderful.
+Classic and as old as the citrus (Fresh) family, it leans more towards the feminine side, but in recent years, many predominantly floral fragrances have shown that even men can wear floral family fragrances and smell wonderful.

-Floral - composed mainly of fresh and captivating notes such as roses, jasmine, peonies, freesias and lilies.
+Floral - mainly composed of fresh and captivating notes such as roses, jasmine, peonies, freesia, and lilies.

-Floral Oriental - a popular variant that mixes flowers with oriental notes like vanilla and petitgrain or neroli.
+Floral Oriental - a popular variant that blends flowers with oriental notes such as vanilla and petitgrain or neroli.

 OTHER FLORAL VARIATIONS